 Advantages and Disadvantages

-Pre-packaged (pre-pack) administrations are when the negotiations for the sale of a company’s business to a third party takes place before an administrator is appointed and the sale takes place on or shortly after the appointment of the administrator.
+Pre-pack administrations (also called simply a pre pack) are when the negotiations for the sale of a company’s business to a third party takes place before an administrator is appointed and the sale takes place on or shortly after the appointment of the administrator.